ViaQ/loki-operator/docs/hack_loki_operator.md

   kubectl edit deployment/controller-manager
   ```

-  Delete the `args` part in it and save the file.
+  Delete the flag `--with-lokistack-gateway` from the `args` section and save the file.
 This will update the deployment and now you can create LokiStack instance using:

   ```console
   kubectl apply -f hack/lokistack_dev.yaml